khulnasoft-lab/design.khulnasoft.com/contents/components/forms.md

 ### Character counter

-The character counter lets users know that the amount of allowed text in an input field or a text area is limited.
+We have two different character counters: one for limited length and one for recommended.
+The limited length character counter lets users know that the amount of allowed text in an input field or a text area is limited.
 As users type, the counter lets them know how many characters remain before reaching the limited amount.
+The recommended length character counter tells users when they reached and surpassed the recommended length in an input field or a text area.

 #### Interaction guidelines

+Users are allowed to keep typing when the limit or the recommended length is reached.
+This is to make inputting text more friendly to users and prevents them from losing any information.
+Some people look at the keyboard when they type so blocking the input would create a poor experience.

+##### Limited length

-The interaction with a character counter should proceed like this:
+The interaction with a character counter for a limited length should proceed like this:

 - The character counter is present by default (whenever there’s a limit) and shows the maximum number of characters available.
 - When the number of characters entered is 30 away from the limit, the counter changes its color to the `warning` style.
 It remains styled like this even when it reaches 0.
 - When the number of characters entered crosses the limit, the counter changes its color to `danger`, its font weight to bold, and counts the number of characters that are over the limit (for example **-23**).

-Users are allowed to keep typing when the limit is reached.
-This is to make inputting text more friendly to users and prevents them from losing any information.
-Some people look at the keyboard when they type so blocking the input would create a poor experience.
-The characters that are over the limit are also marked with a background set in `$red-200`.
+- The characters that are over the limit are also marked with a background set in `$red-200`.

-While hovering over the character counter a tooltip with the label “Characters left” must show up.
+- While hovering over the limited length character counter a tooltip with the label “Characters left” must show up.
+Once over the limit, the label is changed to “Characters over limit”.

+##### Recommended length

+The interaction with a character counter for a recommended length should proceed like this:

+- The character counter is *not* present by default.
+- When the number of characters entered is 30 away from the recommendation, the counter appears, styled with the `secondary` style.
+It remains styled like this even when it reaches 0.
+- When the number of characters entered crosses the recommendation, the counter changes its color to `info`, its font weight remains regular, and counts the number of characters that are over the limit (for example -23).
+- The characters that are over the recommended length are also marked with a background set in `$blue-100`.
+- While hovering over the recommended length character counter a tooltip with a label “Recommended characters left” must show up.
+Once over the recommended range, it changes to “Over recommended length”.

 #### Preventing text overlap